 At AIB we are committed to providing a safe and supportive environment for our students and employees.
-The safety and wellbeing of our those in our learning community is our first priority, and we have provided information below on a range of resources and assistance that is available.
+The safety and wellbeing of those in our learning community is our first priority, and we have provided information below on a range of resources and assistance that is available

 Converge International, an Employee Assistance Program (EAP), is available for AIB staff and students at no cost should you require support for you and your family.
 The professional and confidential counselling service offers help with a variety of work-related and personal problems that may be affecting you.
 The EAP gives you access to qualified professionals, including psychologists, social workers and management support counsellors.

 Contact Converge International on 1300 687 327 (within Australia) and +613 8620 5300 (outside of Australia), or make an appointment online via this link using the AIB organisation code “AUSTWEYW”.